1. Practice water safety to prevent drowning, the leading cause of accidental death in young children.

 3. Use appropriate safety gear and select safe swimming areas.

 4. Secure your home pool and tub, learn CPR, and be cautious of drain entrapment risks.

-Summer days and hot weather are the perfect invitation for relaxing at a pool, hanging at the beach and/or swimming in the lake.
-These activities are loads of fun, but also dangerous if precautions are not properly instilled.
+Summer days and hot weather are the perfect invitation for relaxing at a pool, hanging at the beach, or swimming in the lake.
+These activities are loads of fun, but they’re also dangerous if precautions are not properly instilled.
 According to the CDC drowning is the leading cause of accidental or injury related death in children between 1 and 3 years old.
 Drowning is silent and quick.
-Children don’t trash around, they usually sink down to the bottom and lose consciousness after 2 minutes.
+Children don’t trash around, they usually sink down to the bottom, and lose consciousness after 2 minutes.

 Adequate water safety can save your child’s life.
 Continue reading this article to find out the safety guidelines to follow.

 Visiting water (pools, beach, lake)

 - Keep your child within arms-reach and keep an eye on them at all times.